Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/09. Campaign Management/01. Creating and sending campaign/README.md

 1. Go to [Sitecore Send](https://sitecoresendemo.sitecoresend.io) and login with your username and password.
 ![Send Card](./media/send-login.png)

-1. You'll see the dashboard with sample campaign and it's statistics.
+1. You'll see the dashboard with the sample campaign and statistics.
 ![Send Home](./media/send-home.png)

 ## Creating an email list